elves/elvish.io/src/ref/lang.md

 ▶ '$v is value'
 ```

-Some constructs can generate multiple values, like indexing with multiple indices and output captures.
-Compounding multiple values with other values generates all possible combinations:
+Many constructs in Elvish can generate multiple values, like indexing with
+multiple indices and output captures.
+Compounding multiple values with other
+values generates all possible combinations:

 ```elvish
 ~> put (put a b)-(put 1 2)